 All major paths through the Curtin bushland should be closed down and rehabilitated (see Map 8).
 The public should not be prevented from accessing this bushland, however access should be primarily for people interested in the bushland, not for a thoroughfare.
-Whilst a fence has been installed on the western boundary, fencing the whole bushland has not been completed.
-Fencing the western boundary reduced access through the bushland, though it is not conclusive as to whether these pathways have been rehabilitated.
-The closed pathways need to be regularly monitored to ensure that the number of pathways in the bushland does not increase again.

-In 1997, the Goss Avenue bushland was delineated from the road verge by a low wooden bollard and rail fence, with a section of high steel post and rail and chain mesh fencing in the vicinity of the drain.

-The bollard and rail fence needed repair, and it was suggested that it be replaced with a more suitable post and rail fence.
-This fence was recommended to be 'ranch style', about 1.2 m high.
-The higher steel post and rail chain mesh fence should have been removed.
+Remaining pathways should therefore be closed.
+This will need to be regularly monitored to ensure that the number of pathways in the bushland does not increase again.
+The Goss Avenue bushland is presently delineated from the road verge by a low wooden bollard and rail fence, with a section of high steel post and rail and chain mesh fencing in the vicinity of the drain.
+The bollard and rail fence needs repair, and should be replaced with a more suitable post and rail fence.
+This fence should be 'ranch style', about 1.2 m high.
+The higher steel post and rail chain mesh fence should be removed.

-The Curtin bushland had no fencing on its western boundary, or on its internal boundary with the school oval.
+The Curtin bushland presently has no fencing on its western boundary, or on its internal boundary with the school oval.
 A steel post and chainmesh fence exists on the northern boundary.
 Observations of the condition of the bushland immediately adjacent to the northern boundary demonstrates how effective this type of fence has been in reducing the amount of disturbance and subsequent degradation of the bushland.
 It is therefore considered that a similar fence should be installed on the western boundary as well.
 Ideally, this should be the same style as that proposed for the western boundary of the Goss Avenue site.